thinze/jira-custom-modification/README.md

 - add quick-search field to filter gadget content
 - mark tasks by deadline
 - add old issue view mode to any task link
+- new "PDF" button to print the reportings as PDF (use browser print function)
 - mark Service projects

 **Filters view**